apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Contains prerequisites for the whole platform.

 - DB2 - Database storage for Capabilities which need it.
+- PostgreSQL - Database storage for Capabilities which need it.
 - OpenLDAP - Directory solution for users and groups definition.
 - MSSQL server - Database storage for RPA server.
 - MongoDB - Database storage for ADS and Process Mining.